prcutler/castopod-user-guide/docs/index.md

 The Castopod User Guide is a community project  created by [Paul Cutler](https://hachyderm.io/@prcutler) and is not affiliated with the official Castopod project.

+The Castopod User Guide is licensed under a Creative Commons BY-SA 4.0 license.